zuozhenggh/learning-library/security-library/oiri/init-kub-nodes/init-kub-nodes.md

 ## **STEP 1:** Initialize the Kubernetes cluster and the pod network add-on

-1. Open a terminal session as opc user (default).
+1. Open a terminal session.

     ```
     <copy>sudo swapoff -a</copy>